Stationary Mean-Field Games of Singular Control under Knightian Uncertainty: A Case Study: A Stylized Dirty-Capacity Reduction Model

-Given that the equilibrium cannot be determined explicitly, we introduce a policy iteration algorithm for its evaluation.\ The policy iteration method introduced by Bellman \cite{bellman1957dynamic} is an algorithm to solve numerically Hamilton-Jacobi-Bellman equations.
-Recently, it has been generalized to the case of mean-field games and we refer to Cacace et al. \cite{CacaceCamilliGoffi} and Camilli and Tang \cite{CAMILLI2022126138}.
-Our algorithm is inspired from \cite{dianetti2024exploratory} and it is described in the following table.
+Given that the equilibrium cannot be determined explicitly, we introduce a policy iteration algorithm for its evaluation.
+The policy iteration method introduced by Bellman \cite{bellman1957dynamic} is a numerical method for solving Hamilton-Jacobi-Bellman equations.
+Recently, it has been generalized to the case of mean-field games; see Cacace et al. \cite{CacaceCamilliGoffi} and Camilli and Tang \cite{CAMILLI2022126138}.
+Our algorithm is inspired by \cite{dianetti2024exploratory} and is described in the following table.